[Q,R]=0 and Kostant partition functions: Fixed point formula and a formal character

 \subsection{The partition function}

 Recall that $\chie$ is determined by its Fourier coefficients $\F\chie:\Lambda\to\Z$, and that this latter function has finite support in $\Lambda$.
-Our immediate goal is to write down \eqref{ab} as an equality of two functions in the Fourier dual space $\{\Lambda\to\Z\}$.
+Our immediate goal is to convert the equality \eqref{ab} into an equality of two functions in the Fourier dual space of $\Z$-valued functions on $\Lambda$.
+For this task, we follow the same method as \cite{gui-ler-ste}, \cite{gui-pra}.

+In this paragraph, we make the additional assumption that the generic stabilizer of the $\T$-action on $M$ is finite; this is equivalent to the condition that $\Phi_p$ spans $\t^*$ for all $p\in F$.

 Before we proceed, we need to introduce a few basic notions. \begin{itemize} \item We denote by $R(\T)$ the set of finite integral linear combinations of the characters $e_{\lambda}, \,\lambda\in\Lambda$, and \item by $\hat R(\T)$ the space of formal, possibly infinite, integral linear combinations of these characters.
 Thus the elements of $\hat R(\T)$ are in one-to-one correspondence with the functions $m(\lambda):\Lambda\to\Z$ via $\theta:=\sum_{\lambda\in \Lambda} m(\lambda) e_{\lambda}\in\hat R(\T)$.
 We will write $\F\theta$ for the function $m$ in this case.
 Conversely, given a function $m$, we will call the corresponding series $\theta$ its character.
-If we extend the weights $\lambda\in\Lambda$ to linear functions on $\t_\C$, then we can also think of the elements of $\hat R(\T)$ as formal series of holomorphic exponential functions on $\t_{\C}$. \item Informally, we will call $\delta\in\rhat$ a {\em quasi-polynomial character} if its Fourier transform $\F\delta:\Lambda\to\C$ is quasi-polynomial (cf. Definition \ref{defquasi}). \end{itemize}
+If we extend the weights $\lambda\in\Lambda$ to linear functions on $\t_\C$, then we can also think of the elements of $\hat R(\T)$ as formal series of holomorphic exponential functions on $\t_{\C}$. \item Informally, we will call $\delta\in\rhat$ a {\em quasi-polynomial character} if its Fourier transform $\F\delta:\Lambda\to\Z$ is quasi-polynomial (cf. Definition \ref{defquasi}). \end{itemize}